ErisianArchitect/rustnbt/README.md

 ```
 At some point in the future, I hope to write up a spec for the extensions, but it is a logical extension of Minecraft's NBT.

-One thing to note is that the extensions types have IDs tht start at `128`.
-This is to attempt to prevent collisions with any potential future addition's to Minecraft's NBT structure.
+One thing to note is that the extension types have IDs that start at `128`.
+This is to attempt to prevent collisions with any potential future additions to Minecraft's NBT specification.

-I have future plans to extend to library some more, but nothing I'm ready to put on paper.

 ### Reason

 I wrote this library because I wanted to add something new to the mix.
 I needed a library that could serialize and deserialize NBT, and I didn't want to use someone else's library, so I wrote my own and then added some extra functionality as the cherry on top.
-A have a need for this library for a future project, which is what inspire it's creation, but you are free to use it for your own purposes.
+A have a need for this library for a future project, which is what inspired its creation, but you are free to use it for your own purposes.

 ## Before Use